 A much more serious consequence is that the Helium can push the oxygen to the bottom of the room resulting in hypoxia to the patient and anyone else in the room.

 Therefore, during quench, it is important to open the door of the MRI room to let the Helium out.
 One must also calmly but quickly evacuate the patient and staff.
 I have only given a very brief introduction to quenching.
 You must prepare for this rare eventuality using information from your hospital policies.

 A small note to end this section: While reading around to write about the MRI machine, I was shocked to read news articles that say that the worlds Helium supply is diminishing.
 This news is making me wonder about the Helium that is used to inflate party balloons that float.
 As you may know, balloons filled with Helium float in the air because Helium has a low density.They are beautiful to watch.

 But I wonder if we should be wasting such a useful resource on floating party balloons ?
 Instead, shouldn’t we safeguard the worlds Helium reserves for MRI machines instead ?

-Noise : The “Gradient Coil Guitar”
+Why MRI machines are so noisy : The “Gradient Coil Guitar”

 If you have been next to or inside an MRI machine (as a patient !), you would know that it can be noisy.
 However, if you have only been inside the MRI control room, you may not appreciate how loud it is.
 Furthermore, the MRI machine produces a large variety of different sounds.